-The Sterilwave in-situ process is very simple and fully automated: the waste is ground down and heated in the same container to over 100°C for twenty minutes.
-When the waste exits the machine, it is dry, inert and completely unrecognizable, with a volume reduction of 85% and a weight reduction of 25%.
+The Sterilwave in situ process is very simple and fully automated: the waste is ground down and heated in the same container to over 100°C for twenty minutes.
+When the waste exits the machine, it is dry, inert and completely unrecognisable, with a volume reduction of 85% and a weight reduction of 25%.
 After the Sterilwave process, all the treated waste can be managed as a regular municipal waste without biological risk and hazard for the Public Health.

 The biological inactivation results obtained on bacteria (including sporulated forms*) and viruses have been validated by the Ministries of Health and the Environment in both France and China.

 The Sterilwave process reaches all international norms and standards known worldwide for the management of bio-hazardous waste.
 Studies have shown that the coronavirus is quickly destroyed at temperatures above 80°C, meaning it can be efficiently eliminated by the Sterilwave manufacture by Bertin Technologies.

 According to a study published on 29 January in The New England Journal of Medicine, the contagiousness of the coronavirus 2019-nCov is approximately of 2.2 person by contaminated patient.
 The hospital waste generated by the contaminated patient is one of the main source of the spread.
 The viruses/spores/germs can not only survive, but also thrive on this waste over periods ranging from several days to several weeks.
 The Sterilwave solution therefore allows hospitals to treat this waste directly on site with no risk of external contamination, which means that hospitals are helping to fight against the spread of the disease.

 “Our primary intention is to be a reliable partner for Health Services so that we can face the Public health challenges together,” says Boguslaw Lorecki, Director of Bertin Medical Waste.